 Companies that offer training and development plus coaching or mentorship have a leg up on their competitors.
 Not only does it solidify the company’s investment in their people, but it also shows the company is in it for the long-haul – preparing for the future development of both their workforce and overall company growth.

-“I am passionate about offering development opportunities to our employees, as I’ve seen first-hand the impact it can have on an individual’s overall development,” said Indie B. Bollman, Vice President of Corporate Development at Trailer Bridge.
+“I am passionate about offering development opportunities to our employees, as I’ve seen first-hand the impact it can have on an individual’s overall development,” said Indie B. Bollman, Chief People Officer at Trailer Bridge.
 “When a company focuses and invests in its employees, they thrive; and therefore, the customers win too.”

 A company’s culture directly reflects its values and how it manages employees.
 Employees spend about one-third of their lives at work so why wouldn’t a candidate want a company that invests in them as much as they do for the company?
 Contributing to an employee’s quality of life while providing training, performance feedback, and opportunity for growth builds the trust needed for the foundation of a long-term employee.